TheRealDjmr/BG3ImprovedUI/README.md

 #### Modder Features
 - Character Creation Layout tweaks: Removes head scroll limit (Credit: Alana)
-- Character Creation Layout tweaks: Removes appearance tab restrictions allowing for modded slot use (ex: Origin Hairstyles, Humans with tails)
+- Character Creation Layout tweaks: Removes appearance tab restrictions allowing for modded slot use. (ex: Origin Hairstyles, Humans with tails)
 - Character Creation Layout tweaks: Changes Dragonborn Sorcerer Draconic Ancestry to allow for additional scale types.
 - Character Creation Layout tweaks: Allows for Feat selection once unlocked by another mod.
 Tip - "Allowimprovement" doesn't work on its own.
 - CC/Level up Layout tweaks: Adds multiple scroll bars to Origins, Races, Subraces, Classes, Subclasses, Deity and Background selection for better support with modded options.
 - CC/Level up Layout tweaks: Changes passive selection to turn into a scroll option when modded options are added - such as modded Eldritch Invocations.
 (Credit: Winterbrick)
 - CC/Level up Layout tweaks: Changes Feat panel to have additional scroll options to support modded Feats with long descriptions and multiple options.
 (Credit: Lostsoul)
+- Hireling tweaks: Adds multiple scroll bars to Hireling selection for better support with modded options.

 #### <b>OPTIONAL FILE REQUIRED</b> Custom Asset Features
-- Supports modded class/subclass icons, with a generic icon given to mods without a provided icon
+- Supports modded class/subclass icons, with a generic icon given to mods without a provided icon.
-- Dynamic support for class/subclass icons that have not been provided, the image name would need to match the class/subclass name in classdescriptions.lsx (Credit: LaughingLeader)
+- Dynamic support for class/subclass icons that have not been provided, the image name would need to match the class/subclass name in classdescriptions.lsx.
+(Credit: LaughingLeader)
 - Supports modded race/subrace icons, including custom names for Subraces such as Dragonborn.
 - Supports modded action resource icons for Keyboard - Hotbar, Tooltips and CC/Levelup.
 - Supports modded action resource icons for Controller - Tooltips, Action Radial "Cost:", Action Radial bottom resource bar and CC/Levelup.
 - Dynamic support for action resource icons that have not been provided and fallback support when no entries are provided for CC/Levelup and Action Radial bottom resource bar.
-- Better handling of action resources without icons, with placeholder stars added to each section and counted on Keyboard Hotbar (Credit: juumeijin)
+- Better handling of action resources without icons, with placeholder stars added to each section and counted on Keyboard Hotbar.
+(Credit: juumeijin)
-- Supports modded background icons (instead of a square block) (Credit: NellsRelo)
+- Supports modded background icons (instead of a square block).
+(Credit: NellsRelo)
-- Supports modded deity icons (instead of a square block) (Credit: Lostsoul)
+- Supports modded deity icons (instead of a square block).
+(Credit: Lostsoul)

 #### Showcase (version 3.2) - https://www.youtube.com/watch?v=livOpPUNIN0 - new video soon